modusintegration/fintech-devcon-demo-react-vite/README.md

 Note: Postman is required, download it [here](https://www.postman.com/downloads/) if needed.

-Here is a collection of calls you can make to our demo api, You can either clone the repo, and find it [postman/moov-lab-portx-oba-proc-api.postman_collection.json](postman%2Fmoov-lab-portx-oba-proc-api.postman_collection.json) or go [githhub/fintech-devcon-demo-react-vite](https://github.com/modusintegration/fintech-devcon-demo-react-vite/blob/main/postman/moov-lab-portx-oba-proc-api.postman_collection.json) and click the `Download raw file` on the right side of the screen.
+Here is a collection of calls you can make to our demo api, You can either: clone the repo, and find it [postman/moov-lab-portx-oba-proc-api.postman_collection.json](postman%2Fmoov-lab-portx-oba-proc-api.postman_collection.json) or go [githhub/fintech-devcon-demo-react-vite](https://github.com/modusintegration/fintech-devcon-demo-react-vite/blob/main/postman/moov-lab-portx-oba-proc-api.postman_collection.json) and click the `Download raw file` on the right side of the screen.